Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

-You have embraced your infernal blood, gaining the following benefits:
+You have embraced your infernal blood.

 * You sprout leathery wings, granting you a fly speed equal to your walking speed.
 * You can use your horns as a melee weapon, dealing 1d6 + your Strength modifier piercing damage.